CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 # Naturalistic-Driving-Action-Recognition-MQP

 ## Repository for Developing Video Classification/Action Recognition Models for the AI City Track Challenge #3 (2023)
+More information about this particular challenge can be found [(here)](https://www.aicitychallenge.org/2023-challenge-tracks/)

 Completed as part of my Major Qualifying Project for Worcester Polytechnic Institute (Summer 2023)